-Tropical storm watch issued for Barbados as Dorian nears
+Tropical Storm Dorian likely to strengthen as it moves west

-MIAMI (AP) — The government of Barbados has issued a tropical storm watch as the fourth tropical storm of this year’s Atlantic hurricane season gets closer to the Lesser Antilles.
+MIAMI (AP) — Weather forecasters say the fourth tropical storm of this year’s Atlantic hurricane season will strengthen as it moves through the Lesser Antilles.

-The U.S. National Hurricane Center in Miami says Tropical Storm Dorian is continuing to move west and could become near hurricane strength over the eastern Caribbean Sea by Tuesday.
+The U.S. National Hurricane Center said Sunday that Tropical Storm Dorian could intensify to near hurricane strength over the eastern Caribbean Sea by Tuesday.

-As of 5 a.m.
-EDT Sunday, the storm’s center was located around 555 miles (890 kilometers) east-southeast of Barbados and was moving west at 13 mph (20 kph).
-Maximum sustained winds remained at 40 mph (64 kph).
+As of 2 p.m.
+EDT Sunday, the storm’s center was located around 430 miles (692 kilometers) east-southeast of Barbados and was moving west at 14 mph (23 kph).
+Maximum sustained winds remained near 40 mph (64 kph).

-The advisory says watches for parts of the Windward and Leeward Islands in the Lesser Antilles will likely be issued later Sunday.
-It also advises Puerto Rico, the Dominican Republic and Haiti to monitor the storm’s progress.
+A tropical storm warning was in effect for Barbados.
+Tropical storm watches were issued for St. Lucia and St. Vincent and the Grenadines.
+Additional watches and warnings could be issued later Sunday.

 Most Read Stories